67% Funded

 African Painted Dogs

 Painted dogs are intensely social animals, living most of the time in close association with each other.
 While a minimum of six dogs are necessary to successfully hunt and breed, a pack can be as small as a pair, or as large as thirty.
-A focus on providing for their needs will be balanced by a desire to showcase their amazing adaptations, such as the trait of the painted dog to vocalize, the audible extension of the pack’s social world.
+The ONEOK & Jim and Suzanne Kneale African Painted Dog Exhibit will provide for species-specific needs and showcase their amazing adaptations, such as the trait of the painted dog to vocalize, the audible extension of the pack’s social world.
 Communication is vital, unique, and important to the strength of pack unity.
 African painted dogs are one of the most endangered carnivores in Africa, despite having up to 13 puppies in a single litter.
-Updated spaces for our painted dogs are needed if we wish to become a breeding center for this important species.
+Updated spaces for our painted dogs are needed if we wish to house a breeding pack for this important species.

 Guest Amenities